 With touch screen platforms like the Nintendo DS, 3DS, iPhone, iPod Touch, Android, PlayStation Vita and Wii U seeing thousands of games, touch controls are becoming more and more common in portable games.
 With devices like the Nintendo DS, touch controls can become a part of the game along with the analog controls provided by the platform.
 While the Nintendo DS uses a stylus for it's main touch input, other devices like the iPhone or iPad require finger input.

-The origins of the touchscreen dates back to the early 1970s.
-One of the earliest released touchscreens was the for the PLATO VI, which prior to the invention of the resistive touchscreen in the early 1980s, was using an infrared touch system by 1972.
+An early touchscreen-like system appeared for the PLATO VI, which prior to the invention of the resistive touchscreen in the late 1970s, was using an infrared touch system in 1972.
 The touch technology used employed infrared transmitters and receivers around a flat-panel plasma screen, the first of its kind.
 The hardware and software were developed by the University of Illinois at Urbana-Champaign and Control Data Corporation (CDC).

-The first attempt at introducing touchscreens to a dedicated gaming system was by Sega.
-They were planning to release the first handheld game console with touchscreen controls as the intended successor to the Game Gear.
+They were later planning to release the first handheld game console with touchscreen controls as the intended successor to the Game Gear.
 Intended for release in the early-mid 1990s, the device was ultimately shelved and never released due to the expensive cost of touchscreen technology in the early 1990s.

 The Tiger Game.Com, launched in 1997, was the first officially released hand held gaming system to use a touch screen.
 The game.com used a resistive touch screen with a stylus, and the system software was driven entirely by touch.
 Commercially, the system was a failure, and the idea of a touch screen gaming system was not revived until several years later.

 Japanese arcade games have been using touch controls since the early 2000s, though these games are uncommon outside of Asia.
 Touch controls are used for card-based real-time strategy games, largely popularized by Sega releases such as World Club Champion Football and Sangokushi Taisen, where card placement on a touch surface corresponds to the actions of units on screen; the surface is able to identify each card separately.
 Arcade titles like these were the first commercially successful touchscreen games.
+Sega's Psy-Phi introduced full-screen HD touch controls in 2005.
 In more recent years, multi-touch has been used for music rhythm games, largely popularized the DJ Max Technika series from South Korea since 2008.

 The Nintendo DS was the first popular hand held system to feature a touch screen, and is one of the first times Nintendo had implemented a major hardware innovation since the analog stick and rumble pak used with the Nintendo 64 controller (and before that, the original light gun and D-pad controller provided with the NES console).
 Many games on the DS have options for touch controls, or integrate touch controls with standard physical controls.
 Some games, however, rely almost completely on the touch screen, such as the WarioWare series of games.